nbshenxm/deep_learning_final_project_website/README.md

 ## Evaluation

 We obtained S&P 500 Value Index second-by-second trading data from 09/28/2009 9:30:00 to 11/20/2020 20:00:00.
 We found the data from [Kibot](http://www.kibot.com/free_historical_data.aspx), a historical data vendor.
+We used 90% of the data for training and 10% for testing.

 We measured the accuracy of the models by calculating the symmetric mean absolute percentage error (sMAPE).
 The formula for calculating sMAPE is